 If you have been contacted by a medical board investigator or have been asked by the medical board to provide patient records, chances are you are under investigation.
 These investigations can involve patient care, criminal convictions or competency.
 For most people, this is a very unnerving event which leads to a search for information.
-Our California Medical Board attorneys at the Law Firm of Pilchman & Kay, P.L.C. have provided you with the most current and relevant information on one website.
+Our California Medical Board attorneys at the Law Office of Pilchman & Kay, A Professional Law Corporation, have provided you with the most current and relevant information on one website.

 If you want to speak with one of our lawyers, do not hesitate to reach out to us for a free consultation at (949) 558-0042!